gakpenting/DistroCamicroscope/README.md

 caMicroscope 3.X distribution

-run with `docker-compose -f caMicroscope.yml up`
+dont forget to clone https://github.com/lokimonoton/caMicroscope run with `docker-compose -f panda.yml up`

 this will build all services and run in the foreground.
-Use `docker-compose -f caMicroscope.yml build` to rebuild the services.
+Use `docker-compose -f panda.yml build` to rebuild the services.

 Once everything is up, go to <the host this is running on>:4010/ to see the landing page.

 ## SSL

 To enable ssl, mount the private key and certificate files to the security service in /root/src/ssl/privatekey.pem and /root/src/ssl/certificate.pem respectively.
 HTTPS mode will only be enabled if both of these files are present.

 ## Component Services

 mongo - vanilla mongo container

-idxMongo - ephemeral container to index mongo (that is, this container is *expected* to exit once it's done its job)
+idxMongo - ephemeral container to index mongo (that is, this container is _expected_ to exit once it's done its job)

 bindaas - api service for mongo (see https://github.com/sharmalab/bindaas)